-In 2020, EASO continued to provide support in registration in four district offices of the Aliens and Immigration Service of the police as well as registration in First Registration Reception Centre in Pournara (as well as in Nicosia, Paphos, Larnaca and Limassol).
-A total of 10 registration assistants were deployed by EASO throughout the year, and there were 3 registration assistants still present as of 14 December 2020, under the coordination of a Team Leader for registration activities.
-Due to Covid-19 measures, the presence of EASO registration assistants was suspended at times throughout 2020.
-EASO carried out a total of 5,317 registrations in 2020, mainly concerning nationals from Syria, India and Cameroon.
+EASO throughout the year, and there were 3 registration assistants still present as of 14 December 2020, under the coordination of a Team Leader for registration activities.
+Due to COVID-19 measures, the presence of EASO registration assistants was suspended at times throughout 2020.76 EASO carried out a total of 5,317 registrations in 2020, mainly concerning nationals from Syria, India and Cameroon.77 In 2021, EASO carried out a total of 7,880 registrations, mainly concerning nationals from Syria (1,969), DRC (1,337) and Nigeria (1,211).78

-From March to May 2020 and following on from the global escalation of Covid-19, the Aliens and Immigration Unit stopped receiving asylum applications.
-No official decision or announcement had been made and there was a lack of clarity as to whether this is a measure in response to Covid-19 or the high numbers of applicants.
-Persons not given access to procedures were left stranded.
-Among those that approached NGOs for assistance on the issue were also 4 unaccompanied children who were given access after interventions by NGOs.
-On some occasions, a national passport was requested and at other times the reason for refusal was reported to be lack of capacity at Pournara Centre.
-Although lockdown measures were lifted in May 2020, and overall new arrivals of asylum seekers was at an all time low, access to asylum did not resume normally until August and after repeated interventions toward the authorities.
+From March to May 2020 and following on from the global escalation of COVID-19, the Aliens and Immigration Unit stopped receiving asylum applications.
+79 No official decision or announcement had been made and there was a lack of clarity as to whether this is a measure in response to COVID-19 or the high numbers of applicants.
+Persons not given access to procedures were left stranded, without food and accommodation.
+80 Among those that approached NGOs for assistance on the issue were also 4 unaccompanied children who were given access after interventions by NGOs.
+81 On some occasions, a national passport was requested and at other times the reason for refusal was reported to be lack of capacity at Pournara Centre.
+Although lockdown measures were lifted in May 2020, and overall new arrivals of asylum seekers was at an all-time low, access to asylum did not resume normally until August 2020, and after repeated interventions carried out by the Cyprus Refugee Council toward the authorities.
+82 In 2021, no such incidents were reported.